How to Sell a Patent: Everything You Need to Know

 - Evaluating if the patent is well-constructed.

-- Determining how to extract a monetary value from the patent.
+- Determining a monetary value for the patent.

-As a seller, you should immediately analyze a company's existing patents to help determine the value of your own.
+As a seller, you should immediately analyze a company's existing patents to help determine the value of your own patent.
 This information is readily available online at the United States Patent and Trademark Office (USPTO) website.

 - How many patents does the company own?